BlackTears12/Auto_pointer/README.md

 # Auto_pointer

-A smart pointer which is implemented using reference counting.
+A smart pointer implemented using reference counting.